-My family loves chicken parmesan for dinner and then once tried replacing the chicken with eggplant slices and it was life changing!
+I tried replacing the chicken in my chicken parmesan recipe with eggplant slices and it was life changing!
 The texture and taste was unbelievably good without the hassle of deep frying.

 It is one of those amazing vegetarian dishes that’s so good and comforting for everyone.
 It oozes with melted mozzarella on top with bright tomato sauce with layers of soft cooked vegetable.

-Not for this recipe!
 You often see recipes that calls for salt sprinkled on the raw slices to draw the moisture out.
-This tenderizes the flesh, draws out the moisture and removes any bitterness in the brinjal.
+This tenderizes the flesh, draws out the moisture and removes any bitterness.
 However the reality is that present day vegetables have been altered to have no bitterness in them.
 Also, you run the risk of making the dish too salty.